THE FEAST OF THE EPIPHANY OF OUR LORD

 O Jesus Christ, Thy manger is (LSB 372) (Catechetical)

 The Lord God Is Manifested in the Incarnate Son

 The Feast of the Epiphany centers in the visit of the Magi from the East.
-In that respect, it is a “thirteenth day” of Christmas, and yet it also marks the beginning of a new liturgical season.
-Where Christmas has focused on the incarnation of our Lord, that is, on God becoming flesh, the season of Epiphany emphasizes the manifestation or self-revelation of God in that same flesh of Christ.
-For the Lord Himself has entered our darkness and rises upon us with the brightness of His true light (Is.
+In that respect, it is a “Thirteenth Day” of Christmas, and yet, it also marks the beginning of a new liturgical season.
+Where Christmas has focused on the Incarnation of our Lord, that is, on God becoming flesh, the Season of Epiphany emphasizes the manifestation or self-revelation of God in that same flesh of Christ.
+For the Lord Himself has entered our darkness and rises upon us with the brightness of His true Light (Is.
 60:1–2).
-He does so chiefly by His Word of the Gospel, which He causes to be preached within His Church on earth, not only to the Jews but also to the Gentiles (Eph.
+He does so chiefly by His Word of the Gospel, which He causes to be preached within His Church on earth, not only to the Jews but also to Gentiles (Eph.
 3:8–10).
-As the Magi were guided by the promises of Holy Scripture to find and worship the Christ Child with His mother in the house (Matt.
-2:5–11), so does He call disciples from all nations by the preaching of His Word to find and worship Him within His Church (Is.
+As the Magi were guided by the promises of Holy Scripture to find and worship the Christ-Child with His Mother in the house (Matt.
+2:5–11), so does He call disciples from all nations by the preaching of His Word, to find and worship Him within His Church (Is.
 60:3–6).

-Dr. Walter A. Maier III, Concordia Theological Seminary, Ft.
-Wayne, Ind., discusses the Gospel Lesson from the Greek text.
+Dr. David Scaer, Concordia Theological Seminary, Ft.
+Wayne, Ind., discusses the Gospel lesson from the Greek text.

 1 Τοῦ δὲ Ἰησοῦ γεννηθέντος ἐν Βηθλέεμ τῆς Ἰουδαίας ἐν ἡμέραις Ἡρῴδου τοῦ βασιλέως, ἰδοὺ μάγοι ἀπὸ ἀνατολῶν παρεγένοντο εἰς Ἱεροσόλυμα